‘A writer of grace and luminosity’

 The Stage

-He has received the International Theatre Institute’s Award for Excellence, the Critics’ Circle Award for Most Promising Playwright, a South Bank Sky Arts Times Breakthrough Award, an Evening Standard Progress 1000 Award, a Betty Trask Award, the Northern Ireland One Book Award and a Hawthornden Literary Foundation award, and his work has been translated into nine languages.
+He has received the International Theatre Institute’s Award for Excellence, the Critics’ Circle Award for Most Promising Playwright, a South Bank Sky Arts Times Breakthrough Award, an Evening Standard Progress 1000 Award, a Betty Trask Award, the Northern Ireland One Book Award and a Hawthornden Literary Foundation award.
+He has been a judge for the Classical Association, Live Canon, the Yale Drama Prize, the RSL Literature Matters Awards, the Somerset Maugham Awards, the British Book Awards and the George Devine Award, among others.
+His work has been translated into ten languages.

 ‘High on any list of the best younger British writers’